What is shuttle mediation and does it work?

 Collaborative mediation is more popular in the USA than in the UK at present.

-One of our mediators had a shuttle case recently, where each time he spoke to the client about his wife’s views on the finances, he got more and more angry with the mediator, to the point where he was concerned he was going to attack him!
+One of our mediators had a shuttle case recently, where each time he spoke to the client about his wife’s views on the finances, he got angrier and angrier with the mediator, to the point where he was concerned he was going to attack him!

 So the disadvantages are you have to explain your viewpoint through the mediator and this can get lost in translation between the parties.
-It also tends to take longer and is therefore more expensive than standard face to face mediation.
+It also tends to take longer.
+Hence it is therefore more expensive than standard face-to-face mediation.

 How long does shuttle mediation last?

-Whilst most face to face meetings are scheduled for 90 minutes, we usually allocate 2 hours for shuttle mediation.
+Whilst most face-to-face meetings are scheduled for 90 minutes, we usually allocate 2 hours for shuttle mediation.
 This is to allow time for the mediator to go between the rooms and discuss the issues with each client individually.
-Shuttle mediation does therefore tend to take longer than face to face mediation.
-Most clients will need 2-3 joint shuttle sessions for parenting or financial mediation.
+Therefore, shuttle mediation tends to take longer than face-to-face mediation.
+Gernerally speaking, most clients will need 2-3 joint shuttle sessions for parenting or financial mediation.

 What are the costs involved?

-Shuttle mediation costs £115 per person per hour, which is the same as for all our mediation services.
+Shuttle mediation costs from £130 per person per hour, which is the same as for all our mediation services.
 However, there is a fixed fee of £30pp for the hire of the additional room required for shuttle mediation to take place.
+This fee does not apply if you are mediating online.

 Can we do shuttle mediation online?